Facts about Natasha Trethewey

 A National Endowment for the Arts grant allowed her to work on her 2002 collection, Bellocq’s Ophelia, and in 2003 she received a Guggenheim Fellowship.

-A longtime teacher of creative writing, Trethewey has been an associate professor at Atlanta’s Emory University since 2002.
+A longtime teacher of creative writing, Trethewey has been a professor at Atlanta’s Emory University and Chicago’s Northwestern University.

 Trethewey had a black mother and a white father, and grew up in the American south at a time when interracial marriage was still illegal… Early in her career she was part of Boston’s Dark Room Collective, a group of African-American poets.